 Socially and emotionally, firefighters and EMTs with addiction problems tend to experience emotional or psychological issues like depression or anxiety.
 They also begin to withdraw from family, friends, and colleagues.
 A new peer cohort takes the place of these social connections.
 This is typically a group of people with whom they use or obtain drugs.
 Addicts also stop engaging in activities they historically enjoyed.

 People battling addiction usually experience significant financial and employment issues.
 In addition, they are apt to experience legal problems, including criminal charges in some cases.

 There are many treatment options available to firefighters and EMTs battling substance use disorder or addiction.
 Two broad classifications of options are residential and nonresidential recovery programs.

-Granite Recovery Centers is proud to offer specialized, tailored treatment for Firefighters or EMTs struggling with substance use disorders.
-Our drug and alcohol rehabilitation facilities offer extensive selections of therapies and program options that treat these individuals who have often experienced unique and traumatic experiences throughout their careers.
-Researchers have discovered that a profound number of First Responders suffer from debilitating depression, anxiety, and PTSD, which are often the link to substance abuse.
+Granite Recovery Centers is proud to offer treatment for any individual struggling with substance use disorders.
+Our drug and alcohol rehabilitation facilities offer extensive selections of therapies and program options.